simonhw/gardening-services/README.md

 ### The About Page
 Three distinct sections are displayed on the About page.
 - The first is a short statement about the business following by a paragraph on the founding of the business by the fictional Dermot Murphy.
 This history instills a sense of trust and customer care in the user as they think of The Garden Path as one that started as a local business run by someone passionate about their work that has become successful and increased in size.
-A picture of the same mature man amongst vegetation reading from tablet makes the user think of the business as one with good attention to detail.
+A picture of "Dermot" amongst vegetation reading from a tablet makes the user think of the business as one with good attention to detail.

     ![Our Story section of About Us page](static/images/readme/about-story.png)